Economics & Technology of the Electric Power Value Chain

 $7,350 - Energy Certificate

-The program fee includes materials, lunch and breaks.
+The program fee includes all materials, lunch, and refreshments during breaks.

 Registration is not complete until payment is received.

-Participants earn 0.7 continuing education units (CEUs).
+Participants earn 0.7 CEUs and/or 7 CPEs for this course.
 A certificate of completion will be presented from Texas Executive Education.